Andrew-Blakemore/Andrew-Blakemore.github.io/_pages/keegan-itinerary/tennessee.md

   <footer class="itinerary-story__footer">
     <div>
       <p class="itinerary-story__eyebrow">An open file</p>
-      <h2>Tennessee is just the behinning...</h2>
+      <h2>But wait, there's more...</h2>
       <p>
-        Stay tuned for more additions to the Tennessee entry.
-In the mean time, check out other parts of my project!
+        Stay tuned for some updates to the Tennessee entry.
+In the mean time, check out other parts of my project.
       </p>
     </div>
     <a class="itinerary-story__button" href="/keegan-traveling-fellowship/">